bccp/nbodykit/docs/source/results/parallel.rst

 .. important::

   Beware of such :func:`allgather` operations.
-Each process gets a full copy of the data, and users will quickly run out of memory if the catalog is large.
+Each process gets a full copy of the data, and the computer will quickly run out of memory if the catalog is large.

 .. _task-based-parallelism: